whtmst/twow-raid-visuals/README.md

 - **Molten Core:**
   - Baron Geddon indicates the radius of his Inferno ability.
 Living Bomb has a rough indication of area of effect.
   - Incindus indicates the radius of his Fire Nova.
+  - Golem Twins indicate Molten Bulwark.
+  - Sorcerer-Thane Thaurissan
-  - Sorcerer-Thane Thaurissan indicates his debuffs on the player.
-Rescaled Rune of Power ground effect.
+    - Indicates his rune debuffs on the player.
+    - Rescaled Rune of Power ground effect.
+    - Changed Rune of Power to be distinct from Rune of Detonation.

 - **Blackwing Lair:** Warlocks and Spellbinders indicate the radius of their AoE damage.